SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + Weak/default credentials - for any login page, make sure you try default or weak creds first before proceeding with any bruteforce attempt

   + Bruteforce - if you really need to use ```hydra``` to bruteforce basic authentication or login form, for example, then make sure you know the username(s) and for passwords you can use rockyou.txt; in case usernames are not given, choose a few common usernames or based on the challenge, and in addition to that generate a wordlist from the website using ```cewl```

+  + As with anything else, do not leave any stone unturned.
+Check everything, and do not assume anything.
+For any check, use multiple wordlists and multiple tools.

     ```sh
     gobuster dir -u http://target.com -w /usr/share/wordlists/dirb/common.txt -x txt,php,html,bak,jpg,zip,bac,sh,png,md,jpeg,pl,ps1,aspx,js,json,docx,pdf,cgi,sql,xml,tar,gz,db -t 25